Best GPS Vehicle Tracker (2026) – Tested & Ranked

 #4 Everlast Nano - Best GPS Tracker for Long Battery Life

-Compared to LandAirSea, it lasts significantly longer on a single charge.
-And unlike Konnect, it doesn’t rely on being plugged into a vehicle, so you can place it anywhere.
+Compared to LandAirSea, it lasts significantly longer on a single charge, and unlike Konnect, it doesn't rely on being plugged into a vehicle, so placement is flexible.

 - Extended battery life with adjustable update settings